eotamm/survival-analysis/README.md

 ## How to use

 Please ensure that all required files are located in the working directory.
+And then run the following code in R:

 ```r
 source("main.R")